 In addition to giving students the opportunity to fully explore a second area of study, we anticipate that the addition of a third semester will give students greater flexibility to pursue opportunities such as externships and clinics that may be difficult to complete in just two semesters.
 Note that students who wish to take a bar examination may opt to do so after two semesters of study as long as they have completed all of the requirements for one of the degree programs at the end of two semesters (and provided that they fulfill all the requirements imposed by the relevant bar authority).

 To view the requirements for each of our programs, please click on the links below:

 Banking, Corporate, and Finance Law

-Current students or alumni who are interested in pursuing this option should submit an Expresion of Interest form and someone from our office will reach out to you to set up an appointment for Academic Advising.
-Prospective or incoming students who are interested in this option should email us at email@example.com.
-Once you have decided that you definitely want to pursue this option, please submit our Intent to Enroll form so we can update your records accordingly.
+Current students or alumni who are interested in pursuing this option should email Kandice Thorn at email@example.com to set up an appointment for Academic Advising.
+Prospective or incoming students who are interested in this option should email us at firstname.lastname@example.org.
+Once you have decided that you definitely want to pursue this option, please submit our Intent to Enroll form so we can update your graduation term and other records accordingly.